Clear Lake Specialties Sleep Center

 - Work with your therapist to develop a sleep schedule that ultimately results in a full night of sleep.

-CBT works as well as prescription medicine for many people who have chronic insomnia and it may provide better long-term relief than medication alone.
+CBT works as well as a prescription medicine for many people who have chronic insomnia and it may provide better long-term relief than medication alone.

 Some over-the-counter (OTC) products claim to treat insomnia and include melatonin, L-tryptophan supplements, and valerian teas or extracts.
 Some products that contain antihistamines are marketed as sleep aids and while they make you sleepy, they pose risks.
 Talk to your doctor before regularly taking sleep aids.
 Over-the-counter (OTC) products may not offer the best treatment for your insomnia.
 Talk to your doctor about your insomnia.
 Or, ask for a referral to a sleep specialist, if you have ongoing insomnia.